 For decades, home and community care teams have been coordinating the delivery of in-home care across the province, including personal support services, home making, nursing care, occupational therapy, physiotherapy, palliative care, mental health and addictions supports, and dietetics.
-As we work to apply the learnings from the pandemic and create a unified province-wide agency, we are actively looking for opportunities to improve access to consistent care and service delivery for those we serve.
+Our teams have also been coordinating long-term care placement.
+As we work to apply the learnings from the pandemic, we are actively looking for opportunities to improve access to consistent care and service delivery for those we serve including those in the long-term care sector.
 To ensure we continue to provide the best, most responsive supports possible to patients, families and caregivers, we will leverage the experiences and knowledge of our Patient and Family Advisors to guide our work into the future.

-- Providing patient/caregiver-centred, high-quality home and community care services, long-term care home placement, and access to community services enabling safe, effective, timely and equitable services. - Collaborating as a key partner in the transformation of the health care system, including supporting the implementation of the Ontario Health Team model and modernizing home care, ensuring better integration and navigation of services to improve patient outcomes and experiences. - Working with health care system partners to respond to the COVID-19 pandemic, and supporting recovery activities. - Creating opportunities for patient, family and caregiver co-design to ensure that the patient voice, including voices from underrepresented, marginalized and racialized groups, is incorporated in everything we do.
+- Providing patient/caregiver-centred, high-quality home and community care services, long-term care home placement, and access to community services enabling safe, effective, timely and equitable services. - Continuing to collaborate as a key partner in the transformation of the health care system, including supporting the implementation of the Ontario Health Team model and modernizing home care, ensuring better integration and navigation of services to improve patient outcomes and experiences. - Continuing to work with health care system partners to respond to the COVID-19 pandemic, and supporting recovery activities. - Creating new opportunities for patient, family and caregiver co-design to ensure that the patient voice, including voices from underrepresented, marginalized and racialized groups, is incorporated in everything we do.